Microgreens: Healthy and So Easy To Grow!

 To prevent leggy growth, expose the seedlings to direct sunlight on the first day.
 Here in USDA zone 7, I germinate the trays indoors, and move them outside in the daytime during the summer season.
 They come back inside at night to prevent damage from slugs, grasshoppers, and rainstorms.

 Cool season greens (brassicas, lettuce, Swiss chard, beet, onion, pea, fennel, sorrel) grow well from 50-65°.
-Warm-season greens (basil, purslane, marigold), though, should be kept indoors, at temperatures around 65-75°.
+Warm-season greens (basil, purslane, marigold), though, should be kept indoors, at temperatures around 65-75°, or placed outdoors in the sun on warm days and moved back indoors for the night.

 During cold weather, of course, they grow indoors.
 The plants can stay on a sunny windowsill until harvest, but monitor the temperature.
 When daytime temperatures reach 50°, I often move the brassicas outside to the sun for a few hours, even in winter.
 Direct sunlight outdoors is much stronger than sunlight indoors.